kane50613/github-as-a-blog/README.md

 We do not host any content, and the content is fetched from GitHub's API directly.
 This means that you can easily migrate to another platform without losing any content.

 In the future, we may create a migration tool to help you migrate to another platform easily.

+### Performance

+GaaB is built with Next.js, which provides server-side rendering and static site generation out of the box.

+With the help of CDN and well-optimized caching, the website can be loaded quickly and efficiently.

 ## Local Development